dcorn-stone/Corn-Text-Editor/README.md

-# vi-imitation
+# Corn Text Editor (ctEd)
-An imitation of vi the editor
+A text editor imitating the core functions of vi